voxeltheater/handbook/tech/electrical.md

 Company Switches are a way to access large amounts of electrical power for equipment such as dimmer racks.
 All our Company Switches have Cam-Type connections as well as lug terminals.
 There are no flipped grounds/neutrals.
 Please consult the TD if you have equipment to connect to a Company Switch.

 ## Extension Cords
 Extension cords are stored in the black road case labeled `Extension Cords`.
 Cables are color-coded by length, see [Cable Color Code](cables.md#color-code).
-The road case is stored backstage near the alley doors.
+The road case is stored backstage near the roll door.

 ## Electrical Closet
 Most electrical breakers are located in the Electrical Closet backstage.
 It is only accessible to Voxel staff.
 Please ask the TD if a breaker is tripped.